carbon-design-system/carbon-website-archive/src/content/your-product-on-ibm-cloud/service-providers/design-approval.md

 ### Baseline requirements

-Services must meet the following baseline requirements in order to qualify for Experimental approval and beyond.
+Services must meet the following baseline requirements in order to qualify for experimental approval and beyond.
 See the [General tab](/getting-started/service-providers/general) for details on each capability:

 <div class="bx--form-item bx--checkbox-wrapper">
   <input id="bx--checkbox-1" class="bx--checkbox" type="checkbox" value="urc" name="checkbox">